DevExpress/devextreme-documentation/concepts/60 Themes and Styles/20 SVG-Based Components Customization/10 Palettes/10 Apply a Palette.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/PaletteForRanges/"
 }

-In the **TreeMap**, the palette is part of the [colorizer](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/colorizer '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/colorizer/').
-In the **VectorMap**, it should be set for a specific [layer](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/').
-In the **RangeSelector**, the palette is specified in the [chart](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/chart '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/chart/') object.
+In the TreeMap, the palette is part of the [colorizer](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/colorizer '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/colorizer/').
+In the VectorMap, it should be set for a specific [layer](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/').
+In the RangeSelector, the palette is specified in the [chart](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/chart '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/chart/') object.

 ---
 ##### jQuery